 The SOC is now ready for submission to the Trust’s regulator and national New Hospital Programme team for review and consideration, pending an announcement about the outcome of the Expressions of Interest process for the Government’s eight further new hospital schemes and confirmation that QEH will be added to the list.

-Pending all of the necessary approvals and funding, we will develop an outline and full business case that will allow enabling works for a new hospital to begin in 2025, with the doors to open on a new QEH in 2029.
+We are now working to develop an outline and full business case.
+Enabling works for a new hospital need to begin in 2025, with the doors to open on a new QEH in 2029.

 We expect to find out soon if we have made the longlist for the Government’s eight further new hospital schemes, with a final decision expected later in the year.